This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 Philippine passport holders in the UAE, looking to renew their green passport or passports issued prior to 1 May 1995 from the Philippine Consulate General Dubai, will be required to undergo the following requirements:

-- Must bring a printout of the confirmed online appointment
+• must bring a printout of the confirmed online appointment

-- Must make a personal appearance in the Consulate.
+• must make a personal appearance in the Consulate.

-- Must bring the original passport and photocopy of the last page.
+• must bring the original passport and photocopy of the last page.

-- Photocopy of Passport Data page
+• photocopy of the Passport Data page

-- Identification Cards
+• Identification Cards

-- Additional supporting documents that may be required as necessary.
+• additional supporting documents that may be required as necessary.

 Renewal of machine-readable passport (MRP) issued in the year 2007